Generalized Fractional Repetition Codes for Binary Coded Computations: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduced a binary GCS for distributed optimization.
-The main advantages of our code design is that (i) it provide numerically stable computations of the gradient, (ii) it removes the limiting assumption $(s+1)\mid n$, and (iii) it has an improved and more tractable decoding stage compared to that of the first GCS proposed in \cite{TLDK17}.
+The main advantages of our code design is that (i) it provides numerically accurate and efficient computations of the gradient, (ii) it removes the limiting assumption $(s+1)\mid n$, and (iii) it has an improved and more tractable decoding stage compared to that of the first GCS proposed in \cite{TLDK17}.
 We provided an analysis of the proposed design, and showed that it is optimal in terms of the minimizing function $d_s$ defined in Definition \ref{def_unif}.
 Both homogeneous and heterogeneous workers were considered.
-We then derived three CMM approaches from our binary GCS.
+It is worth noting that more recent work also considers this direction \cite{SR23}, though their focus is on improving the recovery threshold.
+We then presented two CMM approaches; as extensions of our binary GCS.

 There are several interesting directions for future work.
 We have seen that the proposed schemes accommodate various matrix operations.
 It would be interesting to see what other operations they can accommodate, in order to devise exact and approximate straggler resilient coded computing schemes.
 Another direction is to incorporate privacy and security into our schemes.
 A third direction, is to further explore the connections between coded computations and codes for distributed storage systems.
 Specifically, it would be worthwhile to explore the connections between the proposed GCS, the GCS of \cite{KKR19}, and the distributed storage systems of \cite{ERK10}, which we briefly described in Subsection \ref{distr_stor_subsec}.